emooreatx/CIRISNode/README.md

 - JWT issuance and protection
 - Matrix message sending
 - Benchmark run and result lifecycle (HE-300)
-- DID issuance and verification
 - WA ticket submission and tracking, including deferral submissions
-- AI ethical inference (EEE logic)
 - Async support (with `pytest-asyncio`)
 - Config loading from `.env`

----

-### 🔒 Security

-- Routes are protected by JWT.
-- JWTs are issued per DID.
-- Matrix access is scoped by token.
-- `.env` secrets must be protected in deployment.
-Never commit `.env` to version control; use `.env.example` for templates.

----

-### 🔍 Still To Do (Phase 3)

-Not yet implemented as of this commit:

-- Aries Agent full implementation (RFC 0036, 0037, etc.)
-- Live Matrix token exchange using login API
-- Proper Verifiable Credential issuance (via Aries)
-- Secure EEE pipeline replacement for current stubs
-- Swagger UI redirect at root (/)
-- Helm chart or ECS definition for AWS-based deploy
-- Persistent DB for audit and pipeline storage
-- External authentication key store for DID + Matrix
-- Full integration of frontend with all backend endpoints for real data interaction

----

-### 📂 EEE / EthicsEngine Note

-The original EthicsEngine Enterprise Edition (EEE) benchmark suite is included as a legacy reference.
-Current behavior mimics that system using deterministic stub logic located in:

-`cirisnode/utils/inference.py`

-Future iterations should integrate a pluggable AI backend or use Ollama-compatible local inference engines with ethical prompt encoding.
-The frontend has been updated to a Streamlit app to facilitate interaction with these future enhancements.

----

 ### 🧵 Final Word